About ADCS

 100th anniversary of the end of World War 1

-We have one simple aim for the future - to maintain our tradition of offering quality performances of wonderful music to audiences in East Devon.
+We have one simple aim for the future – to continue offering quality performances of the world’s greatest music to audiences in East Devon.